onflow/flow-go/engine/access/rest/README.md

 - `request`: Implementation of API requests that provide validation for input data and build request models.
 - `routes`: The common HTTP handlers for all the requests.
 - `api`: The server API interface for REST service.
-- `apiproxy`: Implementation of proxy router which splits requests for observer node between local and request forwarding to upstream, implementation of handling request forwarding to an upstream access node using gRPC API.
+- `apiproxy`: Implementation of proxy backend handler which includes the local backend and forwards the methods which can't be handled locally to an upstream using gRPC API.
 - `tests`: Test for each request.

 ## Request lifecycle